coffeecupcoding/lunar-lander/README.md

 - Even where the formulas are correct, there may be differences in calculation due to different implementations of floating point numbers

-- There is definitely a bug in the end of game calculations where the final numbers and result can end up being nonsense.
-I think this happens when the final velocity is slightly negative when time remaining gets below the threshold, but I haven't dug into it beyond finding a repeatable test case
+- ~~There is definitely a bug in the end of game calculations where the final numbers and result can end up being nonsense.
+I think this happens when the final velocity is slightly negative when time remaining gets below the threshold, but I haven't dug into it beyond finding a repeatable test case~~ Found and fixed the bug, it was (as I expected) in calc_upward_burn_time(), I mis-copied the 'factor' formula

-- There's no input checking currently
+- ~~There's no input checking currently~~  Added input validation

 - There are no unit tests (NASA would not sign off on this code)